tylerclark2017/texteditorpwaapp/README.md

 ## Disclosures

 I once again spoke with my tutor Erik, utilized the Xpert Learning Assistant, and spoke with our teacher, Louis, during office hours, to get help on this project.
+He helped to finalize the project and debugged further issues--it was incredibly helpful to talk with him too.

 ## Links